jonathanchaffer/boerigter-center-app/README.md

 As a general rule of thumb, pull requests should be small, frequent, and easy to review, in order to avoid large merge conflicts.
 Ideally, each _individual feature_ will have a corresponding pull request, rather than each _group_ of features.
 Pull requests should have a concise title and a helpful description describing the work that was done in the pull request.

+Bitbucket pipelines have been set up to automatically check code style on every pull request.
+Learn more about pipelines [here](https://support.atlassian.com/bitbucket-cloud/docs/build-test-and-deploy-with-pipelines/).

 ### Documentation

 All code should be well-documented.
 This not only takes the form of comments, but also descriptive function and variable names.
 Specifically, functions and variables that are reused throughout the project should be documented with [JSDoc](https://en.wikipedia.org/wiki/JSDoc) comments, for example: